 Summary: An overview of the Restream Queue, including the ways events typically end up in the queue, and the exit criteria for events remaining in the queue.

 The Restream Queue is your safety net for ensuring zero data loss.
-The Restream Queue collects all the events that were not loaded to your target database, for whichever reason, making them easy to fix and enabling you to “restream” them into your target database.
+The Restream Queue collects all the events that were not loaded to your data destination, for whichever reason, making them easy to fix and enabling you to “restream” them into your data destination.

 Events typically end up in the Restream Queue due to a: